inhies/cjdcmd/README.md

 cjdcmd
 ======

-cjdcmd is a command line tool for interfacing with cjdns.
-It currently supports only very basic functions however more features are currently in development.
+cjdcmd is a command line tool for interfacing with [cjdns](https://github.com/cjdelisle/cjdns), a mesh network routing engine designed for security, scalability, speed, and ease of use.

 Installation
 ------------